robert-laws/portfolio-project-rails-dog-daycare/README.md

 - [x] add basic validations for user model
 - [x] add error messages for views
 - [x] add flash for alerts and notifications
+- [x] add column for admin in users table

 ### Omniauth Integration